Based in | Hushmail |

 Hushmail does a good job of laying out what information it logs, when it does so, and what happens to the data after it is recorded.
 Unfortunately, there are some things in this policy you probably won’t like.

-As I grumbled before, the problems start when you create an account.
+As I said before, the problems start when you create an account.
 Hushmail records your IP Address, Phone Number, and Email Address.
-They say,
+Here is their explanation for doing so:

 When you sign in to your account, Hushmail says the information they record may include: